SciTools/iris/README.md

 Iris may be freely distributed, modified and used commercially under the terms of its [GNU LGPLv3 license](COPYING.LESSER).

+# Contributing
+Information on how to contribute can be found in the [Iris developer guide](https://scitools.org.uk/iris/docs/latest/developers_guide/index.html).

 (C) British Crown Copyright 2010 - 2018, Met Office